-Ellis debuted for the Pirates in 1968 and pitched for the Mets, Yankees, Rangers, Athletics over his 12-year career.
-He won a World Series with Pittsburgh in 1971, the same year he started the All-Star Game for the National League.
+Ellis debuted for the Pirates in 1968 and pitched for the Mets, Yankees, Rangers, Athletics over his 12-year baseball career.
+He won the 1971 World Series with Pittsburgh, the same year he started the All-Star Game for the National League.
 He won 138 games and maintained a 3.46 career ERA.
 That’s better than 12 Hall of Famers.

 Ellis retired in 1980 and quit using drugs and alcohol after his first son was born that year.
 He spent his post-playing days as a drug counselor for prisoners.
 He died in 2008 as a result of liver problems.

 Dock Ellis will be remembered in the game’s lore for his improbable no-hitter, and that’s perfectly fine, but he meant more to America’s Pastime than maybe he even realized.
 He petitioned for free agency rights for players.
 He raised money and awareness for sickle cell disease.
 And he was vocal about the advancement of black athletes in a historically racist game.